chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The bash tool forbids newline-separated commands; the command included multiple lines.", "PROJECT NOTE": "This repo's automation expects one bash command per call; chain commands with && or make separate calls.", "NEW INSTRUCTION": "WHEN bash command contains newline THEN issue separate bash calls, one per command" }

+[2025-12-09 15:28] - Updated by Junie - Error analysis
+{
+    "TYPE": "build failure",
+    "TOOL": "create",
+    "ERROR": "Used SMTestProxy.project and null Project in getLocation", "ROOT CAUSE": "SMTestProxy lacks a project property and getLocation requires a non-null Project.", "PROJECT NOTE": "Use proxy.getLocation(project, GlobalSearchScope.allScope(project)); obtain Project from action/event context, not from SMTestProxy.", "NEW INSTRUCTION": "WHEN needing SMTestProxy PSI location THEN pass project to proxy.getLocation using GlobalSearchScope.allScope(project)"
+}

+[2025-12-09 15:29] - Updated by Junie - Error analysis
+{
+    "TYPE": "build failure",
+    "TOOL": "create",
+    "ERROR": "Nullability and unresolved reference in getLocation call", "ROOT CAUSE": "Code assumed SMTestProxy exposes a project and passed null to getLocation, causing unresolved reference and nullability errors.", "PROJECT NOTE": "In this SDK, SMTestProxy doesn't provide a Project; obtain Project from AnActionEvent/DataContext and pass it explicitly to getLocation.", "NEW INSTRUCTION": "WHEN calling SMTestProxy.getLocation THEN pass Project from action context explicitly" }